1. THE BOOK OF ACTS IS OUR GROWTH MODEL

 2. Simple Church Growth Map

-It is very important for the church planter and original discipler to make sure there are records of where each Generation One church is up to in becoming healthy as there may be several of these simple churches being tracked at once.
+It is very important for tracking growth later on that the modern church planter makes sure there are records of where each church is up to in becoming a healthy church as there may actually be several of these simple churches being tracked at once by a dedicated church planter.
 The illustrations above and the list below will help track the data:

-- Checklist of the New Testament functions of a church so the leader knows what to teach next.
+- Checklist of the New Testament functions of a church:

-- Outside trainers of Generation One churches should hand over leadership of Generation One churches early so the church itself owns its destiny.
-They lead only 3-5 meetings then hand over to a budding leader.
-The longer the outsider leads the group the more likely it is to fall apart!
+Any planter/trainer of a next generation church should hand over leadership early rather than later so the church itself owns its destiny.
+The outside trainer should lead only 3-5 meetings then hand over to a budding leader.
+Experience from seasoned DMM leaders has shown that the longer the outsider leads the new group the more likely it is to fall apart!
+This is because they will begin to think of the church as the outsiders church and not their own church.

-Growth of more churches across this Generation One line is addition, not multiplication.
-It is traditionally how the Western church has grown.
+Growth of more churches horizontally across the any generational line is addition, not multiplication.
+Unfortunately it is traditionally how the Western church has grown.
 Horizontal growth is good, but we do not just horizontal growth.
-We want the far more healthy growth that happens when daughter churches birth granddaughter churches and granddaughter churches birth great-granddaughter churches on their own.
-Addition will never keep up with world population growth.
+We actually want the far more healthy growth that happens when Generation One churches birth Generation Two churches and these Generation Two churches birth Generation Three churches on their own, and so on.
+Addition of new Generation One churches horizontally will never keep up with world population growth.
 Only multi-generational growth down many generations will eventually overtake population growth.
 Here’s how it works over many years:

 |Year||Number of disciples|

-These churches are started by First Generation evangelists, such as Timothy’s good reliable men.
+Generation Two churches are started by Generation One evangelists, such as Timothy’s good reliable men.
 These are daughter churches of the first generation of leaders taking up the burden of evangelism and discipleship.
-They are not started by the outside trainer.
-There could be many of these.
+They are not started by the outside trainer like Paul, or even the first generation local like Timothy, but by Timothy’s Good Men/reliable witnesses (2 Timothy 2:2).
+There could be many of these Generation Two churches.

-If you have 3 First Generation churches you could have 10 Second Generation churches and fifty Third Generation churches.
-Multiplication has begun if the right spiritual DNA is present
+For example, over time you have 3 only Generation One churches, but you could have 10 Generation Two churches and 50 Generation Three churches.
+If so then multiplication has begun because the right spiritual DNA is present

-Keep records so you clearly know the down line of churches.
-Good records show which Generation One and Two churches are productive and which are not productive.
-It also shows First Generation leaders where to put their energy.
+Keep records so you clearly know the down-line of multigenerational churches.
+Good records show which Generation One and Generation Two churches are productive and which are not productive.
+It also shows Generation One leaders where to put their energy for improved results in their level two leaders.

-This is Timothy’s reliable men’s own daughter churches that are planting Third Generation churches.
+This is Timothy’s Good/reliable men’s own daughter churches.
+It’s the others in 2 Timothy 2:2.
+They are planting Generation Three churches (Paul: zero, Timothy: one, reliable men: two, others: three).
 Paul would not have known who these people were.
-He concentrated his energies on Timothy and that is the best model for us to follow.
+He would have concentrated his energies on Timothy and that is the best model for us to follow.

-Your record lists becomes a map of growth like the illustration above.
-Second Generation leaders will coach these emerging Third Generation church leaders as you coach the First Generation leaders above them.
+As simple churches grow down through the generations, your record lists becomes a map of growth like the illustration above.
+Generation Two leaders will coach these emerging Generation Three church leaders as you coach the Generation One leaders above them.

 When a DMM movement has reached four generations of daughter churches it is considered a mass movement according to the model set by Jesus and Paul in the New Testament.

-All the above functions continue, but if you planted the Generation One church you will not have any idea where this will go next.
+All the above functions continue, but if you planted the Generation One church you will not have any idea where this will go next by the time it reaches Generation Four.
 The Holy Spirit is now in charge and that’s exactly what you want.
-Your job is leadership training and keeping the vision in front of your immediate lower leadership so they can keep it in front of others below them.
+Your main job is leadership training and keeping the vision in front of your immediate lower leadership so they can keep it in front of others below them.
+If you were a Generation Zero church planter you will be busy training the growing number of leaders under you.

-The many DMM mass movements in Indonesia, Iran, West Africa and India have up to 20-30 generations of churches in some streams, and they are still multiplying simply because the right DNA was there at the beginning.
+Many of the DMM mass movements in Indonesia, Iran, West Africa and India have up to 20-30 generations of churches in some of their streams, and they are still multiplying simply because the right DNA was there at the beginning.
 For a snapshot of what one of them looks like click on this link.

 - Study the book of Acts using a map to find out how the Holy Spirit directed the spread of the early church.